-Rotation of cueing device can affect the drift of cartridge while travel vertically down.
+Rotation of cueing device can affect the drift of cartridge while travelling vertically down.

 The cueing device may lift slightly as the screw is retightened.
 Do not over-tighten as this may cause the cueing device to stick in the 'up' position.
 Should this occur, slightly release the screw.
-(Fig.9)
+(Fig.1)

-11. Maintenance
+10. Maintenance

 The bearing does not need maintenance.
-Clean dust from the tonearm with a dry cloth and use a soft cloth and alcohol to remove silicone oil.
+Clean dust from the tonearm with a soft cloth.

-12. Transport
+11. Transport